 Replacing these hyper-palatable, overly processed foods is a new food trend epitomized in a few words from the acclaimed food writer Michael Pollan, “Eat food, not too much, mostly plants” (1).
-In his books, this is taken to mean whole-type, or minimally processed “real food”, containing only recognizably few ingredients.
+In his books (see them here), this is taken to mean whole-type, or minimally processed “real food”, containing only recognizably few ingredients.
 And it means cooking more at home, plus choosing to prepare meals made up mostly of fruits and vegetables.

 Wherein processed foods are formulated with express intent to improve and satisfy nutritional requirements and appetite is a major difference.
 Bringing some perspective is a recent review in the American Journal of Clinical Nutrition that makes the case for several processed foods being useful in enhancing nutrition in foods and making them available for more people, as well as reducing food waste (3).
 These include canned fruits, vegetables, and protein-foods like beans, meats, yogurts, trail mixes, and meal-replacement shakes and bars.
 It’s unfair to place these types of foods in the same category of potato chips, ice cream, pizza, and soft drinks.

 Here’s where Isagenix is completely different from most people’s perception of processed food.
 As opposed to formulating foods where protein, micronutrients, and fiber are removed for the purpose of accentuating salt, sugar, and fat, Isagenix does exactly the opposite.